Data-Efficient Quantum Noise Modeling via Machine Learning: Theoretical Framework and Methodology

 Readout errors in an $n$-qubit system are modeled via a $2^n \times 2^n$ stochastic matrix $M$, where $M_{ij}$ denotes the conditional probability $P(\text{measure } \ket{i} \mid \text{true state } \ket{j})$ of measuring computational basis state $\ket{i}$ given true state $\ket{j}$.
 These errors, treated as a classical post-processing step, transform the ideal probability distribution $P_{\text{ideal}}$ into the observed distribution $P_{\text{meas}} = M P_{\text{ideal}}$, with $M$ derived from empirical measurements.

 Although this baseline model can be easily obtained, it excludes cross-talk and other correlated effects.
 Moreover, it captures only noise mechanisms explicitly characterized during routine device calibration procedures, creating a static model that cannot account for the subsequent temporal evolution of the physical device.
-To better capture the real noise behavior of quantum algorithms executing on QPUs, we develop a tractable, data-efficient error model, which we detail in the following section.
+To better capture the real noise behavior of quantum algorithms executing on QPUs, we develop a tractable, data-efficient error model, which we detail below.